Unexpected things to see and do at our places

 The National Trust looks after 35 of some of the UK’s most famous pubs.
-The George Inn is London’s last remaining galleried inn, visited by Charles Dickens himself and mentioned in Little Dorritt.
+The George Inn in Southwark is London’s last remaining galleried inn, visited by Charles Dickens himself and mentioned in Little Dorritt.

 8. Go puffin-spotting on the Farne Islands

 Visit the place Sir David Attenborough described as his favourite UK wildlife spot.
 Every year, around 37,000 pairs of puffins come to nest on the rocky islands off the Northumbrian coast.
 In 2018 we counted 44,000 pairs of the much-loved sea bird.
 And there are seals here too.
 Last autumn over 2,600 pups were born - a 50 per cent increase from five years ago.

 9. Discover Churchill’s paintings at his country retreat